 DHS Local Scholarships for the Class of 2020

-Scholarships are hosted by Going Merry, which can be used for searching both national and local scholarships.
-Please follow these steps to access our local DHS scholarships:
+The DYBA College Scholarship is still open and you can apply to it in Going Merry, which can also be used for searching national scholarships.
+Please follow these steps to access the DYBA College Scholarship and national scholarships:

 As a reminder, if the college(s) you are applying to require a midyear transcript, you will request it to be sent through Parchment.
 Not all colleges will require a midyear transcript to be sent.
 Be sure to check the requirements which can be found on college websites on the admissions page, or on the Common App or Coalition websites.

 Midyear transcripts will be sent starting on January 17 upon request.

 If you have any questions about whether or not your college needs a midyear transcript or about the process, come to the CCRC.